Tips to Share The Road With Bicycles and Motorcycles

 Perform Regular Checks

 It is important for drivers to be aware of the weather and the high possibility of bicyclists of all types on the road.
 Utilize your mirrors and keep an eye out specifically for bicyclists.
-The most important times to be aware is when changing lanes or entering/exiting driveways and parking lots.
+The most important times to be aware of is when changing lanes or entering/exiting driveways and parking lots.

 Alert Cyclists